 The Red Sea's Marine Parks and Protectorates

-An overview for Red Sea Diving
+An overview for Scuba Diving in Egypt

 Although we often hear terms such as "Egypt's marine parks", there is no official national marine park that covers all or even large swathes of the Red Sea.
 Rather, in addition to the Ras Mohamed National Park which includes a marine reserve, there are a number of other islands which attract marine protectorate status.
 Many of these are not fee-collecting.